gigodata/gigodata.github.io/README.md

 Preserve
 Retrieve

-Library Method™ forms part of the conceptual foundation for the GIGO Data initiative.
+Library Method™ forms part of the conceptual foundation for the GIGO Data™ initiative.

 The methodology is intended to support improved **data integrity, professional transparency, and evidentiary accountability** in modern knowledge systems.